koayon/blog/_posts/2023-10-22-moe-analogy.markdown

 In [Sparse Mixture of Experts](https://arxiv.org/pdf/2101.03961.pdf) (MoEs), we swap out the `MLP layers` of the vanilla transformer for an `Expert Layer`.
 The Expert Layer is made up of multiple MLPs called "Experts".
 For each input we select one expert to send that input to.
-In this way, each token it has different parameters applied to it.
+In this way, each token has different parameters applied to it.
 A dynamic routing mechanism decides how to map tokens to Experts[^3].

 <div align="center">
   <figure>